justadudewhohacks/opencv4nodejs/README.md

 build-opencv --incDir /usr/include/opencv4/ --libDir /lib/x86_64-linux-gnu/ --binDir=/usr/bin/ --nobuild rebuild
 ```

-### To build you own openCV using included builder
+### To build your own openCV using included builder

-If you wan to build OpenCV define the environement variable `OPENCV_BUILD_ROOT` to speedup your developpement, so openCV build will be processed pout of your node_modules
+If you want to build OpenCV define the environement variable `OPENCV_BUILD_ROOT` to speedup your development, so openCV build will be processed out of your node_modules

 ex:
 ```bash